Credit Card Payoff Calculator

 Frequently asked questions

-Why does paying more than the minimum payment save so much interest?
+Why is paying only the minimum so costly?